 What is Google Sheets Integration?

-Google Sheets integration allows results from your form to be sent to a spreadsheet in your Google account's Google Drive.
+Google Sheets integration sends results from your form to a Google Sheet in your Google account's Google Drive.

 Create a New Integration